Ties - Part I, assessment and planning

 Baby’s oral and body range of motion, muscle tone, symmetry

-How this affects your experience - pain, milk intake, challenges with milk supply, how often to pump and bottle feed (and balancing it all!), baby’s comfort during and after feedings, and so much more!
+How this affects your experience - pain, milk intake, challenges with milk supply, how often to pump and bottle feed (and balancing it all!), baby’s comfort during and after feedings, and so much more.

-Does my baby have Ties?
+Does my baby have ties?

-a painful/tight latch
+painful/tight latch causing breast nipple/damage

 frequent plugged ducts/mastitis (from poor milk “removal”)